Clinton County Law Enforcement Center

 FOR AN EMERGENCY DIAL 911

 The PSAP receives 911 and non-emergency calls for all of Clinton County.
 The calls are dispatched to the four Law Enforcement Agencies, eight Ambulance services and seventeen Fire Departments that service Clinton County.
 The Clinton County PSAP is staffed by twelve telecommunicators including Lead Operators.
-The Communications Manager Eric Dau, oversees the day to day operations and the entire group is under the direction of Sheriff Rick Lincoln ( Director of Communications) and Chief Dave Porter (Assistant Director).
+The Communications Manager Eric Dau, oversees the day to day operations and the entire group is under the direction of Sheriff Bill Greenwalt ( Director of Communications) and Chief Dave Porter (Assistant Director).

 2011 Communications Stats